 In some rare cases of IVDD, a dog may experience permanent and irreversible paralysis in their hindquarters.
-In these cases, there are still ways to manage pain and allow the pooch to move around freely.
+There are still ways to manage pain in these cases and allow the pooch to move around freely.

 A special wheelchair called the K-9 cart allows dogs to rest their backsides while using their front legs to pull themselves along.
-Many pups in this situation can live happy lives with very few restrictions to the kind of movement they experienced before IVDD.
-They will still be able to fetch, play freely and join their pet parent for invigorating walks.
+In this situation, many pups can live happy lives with very few restrictions on the kind of movement they experienced before IVDD.
+They will still be able to fetch, play freely, and join their pet parent for invigorating walks.

 Old age is the primary culprit of IVDD, but there are things pet parents can do (especially with susceptible breeds) that can help keep the disease at bay.